-The Title I program at FRMS incorporates working with students in the following ways: 1.
-Push-in collaboration with content teachers, 2.
+3. Provide a general description of the Title I The Title I program at FRMS incorporates working with students in the instructional program being implemented at following ways: 1.
+Push-in and pull-out collaboration with all content this Title I school.
+Specifically define the teachers, 2.
 Identified small group targeted support, 3.
-Individual student tutoring, 4.
-(MAAS) Missing Assignment Assistance Sessions, 5.
-(SMASH) Students Meeting for Additional School Help, and 6.
-Summer Bridge STEAM Camp.
-FRMS will prioritize students most at risk in the areas of math, reading, content literacy and language arts.
-This prioritization is based on Milestone scores, Star Math scores, Lexile level and teacher recommendation.
-After-school interventions will be provided through the SMASH Program (March), MAAS (Aug.-April) and Summer Bridge (June).
-Instructional support will be provided to the staff to increase student knowledge through hands-on materials, consumable kits, and check-out resources for use in the classroom.
-The Parent Liaison supports families by engaging in and supporting their student's academic and social progress at school.
+(MAAS) Missing subject areas to be addressed and the Assignment Assistance Saturday, 4.
+Morning and after school tutoring and 5. instructional strategies/methodologies to be Summer Bridge STEAM Camp. employed to address the identified needs of FRMS will prioritize students most at risk in the areas of math, reading, the most academically at-risk students in the content literacy and language arts.
+This prioritization is based on results of school.
+Please include services to be provided Milestones, Star Math scores, Lexile level and teacher recommendation.
+Before for students living in local institutions for and after-school interventions will be provided through the tutoring program, neglected or delinquent children (if MAAS (AugApril) and Summer Bridge (June).
+Instructional support will be applicable). provided to the staff to attain grade level student achievement through the use of hands-on materials, consumable kits, and resource check-out for the classroom.
+The Parent Liaison supports families by engaging and supporting their student's academic and social progress at school.

-4 If applicable, provide a description of how teachers, in constation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
-Please include a description of how the school will develop and implement mtiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.
+4. If applicable, provide a description of how N/A

+teachers, in consultation with parents,

+administrators, and pupil services personnel,

+will identify eligible children most in need of

+services in Title I targeted assistance

+schools/programs.
+Please include a

+description of how the school will develop

+and implement multiple (a minimum of 2)

+objective, academic-based performance

+criteria to rank students for service.
+Also

+include a description of the measurable scale (point system) that uses the objective criteria to rank all students.